mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 functions.
 This is desired since human tends to overlook things when analyzing code and some special cases might not be covered by testing with just a few examples.
 Although with 700 loops, the test passes about 50 % of the time.
-If we increase the number of loops to several thousands or even higher, the test is almost guaranteed to fail and can inform us about deficies in our implementations.
+If we increase the number of loops to several thousand or even higher, the test is almost guaranteed to fail and can inform us about deficits in our implementations.

-The existence of a reference method is not only possible in our toy example, but also occurs in realistic cases.
-A common case is an intuitive, easy and less error-prone to implement method, which has a long runtime.
-A more complicated implementation which runs faster can then be tested against this reference method.
+The existence of a reference method is not only possible in our toy example but also occurs in realistic cases.
+A common case is an intuitive, easy, and less error-prone-to-implement method, which has a long runtime.
+A more complicated implementation that runs faster can then be tested against this reference method.
 In our case, we could use `naive_mul` and `naive_div` as reference methods for `mul` and `div`, respectively.

-But what if we really do not have a reference method to produced a large amount of expected outputs?
-The so called *property based testing* could help us in this case.
+But what if we really do not have a reference method to produce a large amount of expected outputs?
+The so-called *property-based testing* could help us in this case.